Plugin System Overview

 - Calls to a device plugin’s

-endpoint in order to make more informedAllocate
+GetPreferredAllocationendpoint in order to make more informedAllocatecalls. - Each

-contains environment variables, mounts, device specs, and annotations that should be set in Pods that request the resource.
-Currently, Krustlet only supports environment variables and a subset ofMounts
+ContainerAllocateResponsecontains environment variables, mounts, device specs, and annotations that should be set in Pods that request the resource.
+Currently, Krustlet only supports environment variables and a subset ofMounts, namelyhost_pathmounts as volumes. - Does not consider

-, as the Topology Manager has not been implemented in Krustlet.
+Device::TopologyInfo, as the Topology Manager has not been implemented in Krustlet.